DoriftoShoes/pwh-project/README.md

     1. `aws eks update-kubeconfig --name PROJECT_NAME`
 2. Retrive the ingress endpoint
     1. `kubectl -n PROJECT_NAME get ingress`
-3. Copy the ingress and pase it in to your broswer (or use curl/wget)
+3. Copy the ingress address and pase it in to your browser (or use curl/wget)
     * You should see:
 ```
 {